kevzero/mars_photo_rover/README.md

-Mars Rover Photo Downloader
+# Mars Rover Photo Downloader

-This Python script allows users to download photos taken by NASA's Mars Rovers (Curiosity, Opportunity, Perseverance) on a specific Earth date.
-It uses the official NASA Mars Rover Photos API and saves the downloaded images into a local folder named after the rover and date.
+This Python program allows you to download real images taken by NASA’s Mars rovers (Curiosity, Opportunity, and Perseverance) for a specific Earth date.
+It uses the official NASA Mars Rover Photos API and stores the images locally in organized folders.

-Features
+## Features

-Choose which rover to query (Curiosity, Opportunity, Perseverance)
+- Choose the Mars rover (`curiosity`, `opportunity`, or `perseverance`)

-Enter any valid Earth date (format: YYYY-MM-DD)
+- Enter a specific Earth date (in format `YYYY-MM-DD`)

-Downloads all available images taken on that date by the selected rover
+- Downloads all available photos for that date

-Saves images in a structured folder: mars_photos/{rover}_{date}
+- Saves the images in a local folder named `mars_photos/ROVER_DATE`

-Prints status messages for each image downloaded or skipped

-Requirements
-Python 3.x

-requests library (install with: pip install requests)
+- Displays the download progress in the terminal

-How to Use
+## How to Use

+1. Make sure Python 3 is installed on your system.
+2. Install the `requests` library if it's not already installed:
+   `pip install requests`
-Run the script using: python script_name.py
+3. Run the script:
+   `python mars_rover_downloader.py`
+4. When prompted:

-Enter the name of the rover when prompted
+   - Enter the rover name (e.g. `curiosity`)

-Enter the desired Earth date (e.g., 2025-07-01)
+   - Enter the Earth date (e.g. `2025-07-05`)

-The script will connect to NASA's API, download available images, and save them in a local folder.

-Example Output
-If you select "curiosity" and the date "2025-07-01", the script will download all available images for that rover and date into the folder: mars_photos/curiosity_2025-07-01/
+5. The program will download all the available images for that date into a folder.

-Each file is named using the rover, date, camera name, and index, like: curiosity_2025-07-01_Navigation_Camera_0.jpg

-Notes
+## Output Example

+If photos are found:
+📷 Found 15 photos.
+Downloading...
+✅ Saved: mars_photos/curiosity_2025-07-05/Curiosity_2025-07-05_Front_Hazcam_0.jpg

-If no images are found for the given date, the script will notify you.
+If no photos are found:

-If there are connection issues or NASA's API is down, an error message will be shown.

-The default API key used is "DEMO_KEY", which has rate limits.
-You can get your own key for free at https://api.nasa.gov
+📭 No photos found for perseverance on 2025-07-01.

+## Folder Structure

+mars_photos/
+└── curiosity_2025-07-05/
+    ├── Curiosity_2025-07-05_CameraName_0.jpg
+    ├── Curiosity_2025-07-05_CameraName_1.jpg
+    └── ...

+## API Key

+By default, the script uses NASA’s public `DEMO_KEY`, which is rate-limited.
+To avoid issues, register for a free API key at https://api.nasa.gov and replace the value of `API_KEY` in the script.

-License
+## License

-This script is provided for educational and demonstration purposes.
-You are free to use, modify, and distribute it as needed.
+This script is free for educational and personal use.
+Created to explore space data using Python and promote scientific curiosity.

-Tutto in una sola finestra, come richiesto.
-Fammi sapere se vuoi anche il file .txt.